spin311/VueProject/README.md

 6. Run `node server.js` to start the proxy server
 7. Open [`http://localhost:5173/VueProject/`](http://localhost:5173/VueProject/) in your browser

+(Steps 5 and 6 are only needed if you want to use local proxy server) P.S. : proxy server is deployed on render.com, when testing locally, uncomment variable serverUrl in `src/services/catService.ts` and comment out the other serverUrl variable to use the local proxy server
 ## Run tests
 run `npx cypress open` in root directory to open the cypress test runner There are 2 tests: one for the home and favorites page and one for the breed page